dwang88/CSE15L_LAB3/index.md

 boarded American 11 between 7:31 and 7:40.
 The aircraft pushed back from the gate at 7:40.
 ```
 - ```grep -e "Banihammad" -e "Suqami" chapter-1.txt```
+- This command is looking for either "Banihammad" or "Suqami" in the ```chapter-1.txt``` file.
+This command is useful if you want to search for two potential lines of text in a certain file.
 - Output:
 ```
     Between 6:45 and 7:40, Atta and Omari, along with Satam al Suqami, Wail al Shehri, and Waleed al Shehri, checked in and boarded American